To the Shores of Hell

-To the Shores of Hell is a 1966 Vietnam war film shot in Technicolor and Techniscope that was directed by Will Zens and starring Marshall Thompson, Richard Arlen, Dick O'Neill and Robert Dornan that was distributed by Crown International Pictures.
+To the Shores of Hell is a 1966 Vietnam War film shot in Technicolor and Techniscope that was directed by Will Zens and starring Marshall Thompson, Richard Arlen, Dick O'Neill and Robert Dornan that was distributed by Crown International Pictures.
 Dornan may possibly have co-written the film as his mother's maiden name was "McFadden".

 Plot

 After observing war game manoeuvers as a referee, U.S. Marine Major Greg Donahue is posted to Da Nang, South Vietnam for his second tour of duty.
-He hears that his physician brother Gary (Robert Dornan) has been seen alive in the area after being captured by the Viet Cong.
-Donahue is accompanied by a Marine Sergeant (Bill Bierd), an American Priest (Richard Jordahl) who was formerly an Army chaplain in the Korean War and a Vietnamese guide (Jeff Pearl) to free his brother.
+He hears that his physician brother Gary has been seen alive in the area after being captured by the Viet Cong.
+Donahue is accompanied by a Marine Sergeant, an American Priest who was formerly an Army chaplain in the Korean War and a Vietnamese guide to free his brother.